S460s/PNGme/README.md

 # PNGme
-## A project for testing the skills from the Rust Book.
+## A CLI project for decoding and encoding information into PNG files.
+Made as an exercise after finishing the Rust Book and following this tutorial -> https://picklenerd.github.io/pngme_book/chapter_1.html.